 - Early Action Projects along Overlook Drive and the Bridle Trail have been constructed.

 - You can provide comments about this project using our online Project Feedback Form.

 Locations & Schedule

 Start Date: Design Started: May 2018.
-Construction Expected: Spring 2021 (will begin after permits are approved)
+Construction Expected: Summer 2021 (will begin after permits are approved)